 All grades will be available in Canvas for students and parents.
-Assignments will be graded within five days of a due date.
+Assignments will be graded within one week of submission.
 Students will be evaluated through performance on quizzes & tests, mini-laboratory investigations, formal lab reports, homework, and independent projects.

 A progress report will be given mid-semester and at the end of a semester.
 Parent conferences are available upon request.
 Quizzes & Tests will comprise 30% of the total points, Labs & Mini-Labs 30%, Homework 30%, and Projects 10%.

 Parents and Students may contact me through Canvas.
 I will respond within 48 hours to all communications.
 Please do not hesitate to contact me or ask questions.